 The line dividing the New Right and the Buckley Conservative is between those who accept the reality of the human condition and those who don’t.
 The writer of that piece thinks all people are the same and that the observable differences are due to various forms of magic like racism and lead paint.
 It’s why they are called the Wuss Right.
 They inevitably give into the Left because they share all the same assumptions about humanity as the Left.
 They share the same goals.
 Convergence in the form of orchestrated surrender is the inevitable result.

-This post has already been read 4454 times!
+This post has already been linked to 4627 times!